cermati/iamx/README.md

    * @function listAvailableAccessContextFormat
    * @description (optional to be implemented) return the JSON schema definition to be
    * used when validating the passed ListAvailableAccessContextWorkflowContext value.
-   * The method implementation can be skippedif it doesn't need to list available
+   * The method implementation can be skipped if it doesn't need to list available
    * access context dynamically from the target platform */ listAvailableAccessContextFormat()?: Record<string, unknown>

+  /**
+   * @function listCustomFieldsOptionsContextFormat
+   * @description (optional to be implemented) return the JSON schema definition to be
+   * used when validating the passed ListCustomFieldsOptionsWorkflowContext value.
+   * The method implementation can be skipped if it doesn't need to list custom
+   * fields options of the target platform.
+   */
+  listCustomFieldsOptionsContextFormat()?: Record<string, unknown>

   /**
    * @function provision